nd-hal/llm-accessibility-divide/README.md

 Qwen2.5 & DeepSeek: DeepInfra API
 OLMo: Run locally using olmo.script

-How Essays Were Scored
+## How Essays Were Scored
 We used the same LLMs for automated scoring of human and LLM-generated essays.

 Zero-shot assessment: LLMs received the rubric and prompt but no examples.
-Few-shot assessment: LLMs received three human-scored essays as references.
+Few-shot setting: LLMs received the prompt + three human-scored essays as references.
 Evaluation Metrics
 We measured LLM vs. Human score agreement using: